tafo/boggle-solver/README.md

 ```
 Result?
 {
-    Why HashSet is slower for larger dictionaries?
+    HashSet is slower for larger dictionaries
     {
-        The initialization operations of HashSet
+        Initialization
+        {
+            From a dictionary file to HashSet<string>
         }

-    AND!
+    }

     The minimum observed iteration time is 7.3236 ms which is very small!
     So?
     It is the time to use a 4x4 Boggle
 }